angular/angular/aio/content/guide/route-animations.md

 ### Styling the host and child components

 During a transition, a new view is inserted directly after the old one and both elements appear on screen at the same time.
-To prevent this, apply additional styling to the host view, and to the removed and inserted child views.
-For this the host view uses relative positioning, and the child views use absolute positioning.
-Adding styling to the views animates the containers in place, without the DOM moving things around.
+To prevent this behavior, update the host view to use relative positioning.
+Then, update the removed and inserted child views to use absolute positioning.
+Adding these styles to the views animates the containers in place, without manipulating the DOM.

 <code-example path="animations/src/app/animations.ts" header="src/app/animations.ts (Break down)" region="style-view" language="typescript"></code-example>